-Say you go to the doctor and she sees signs that you’re likely to get type 2 diabetes -- you’re overweight and your blood sugar is on the rise.
-The first thing she’ll tell you is to get more exercise and change your diet.
-It’s up to you whether you do it or not, but imagine how much more that message would resonate if she says your genes confirm that you’re more likely to get the disease than other people.
+Say you go to the doctor and they see signs that you’re likely to get type 2 diabetes -- you’re overweight and your blood sugar is on the rise.
+The first thing they’ll tell you is to get more exercise and change your diet.
+It’s up to you whether you do it or not, but imagine how much more that message would resonate if they say your genes confirm that you’re more likely to get the disease than other people.

 The doctor might even be able to give you certain medications that help people with a genetic profile similar to yours stave off the condition.
 Or maybe she’ll connect you with a proven prevention program to help you make those lifestyle changes.

 Or if your genes and family health history show you might be likely to get a certain type of cancer, your doctor can order a specific test and maybe catch the cancer before it starts.